 The residents were well informed around COVID 19, advocacy and rights and they told the inspector that there rights were being upheld in the centre.
-They said they were treated with respect by the staff in the centre and spoke highly of several staff who were supporting them to go for walks and drives.
+They indicated that they were treated with respect by the staff in the centre and spoke highly of several staff who were supporting them to go for walks, drives and outings.